If you have recovered from Covid-19, your plasma may contain antibodies which can be used to help others.

 Who can donate Convalescent Plasma?

-At the moment, only donors aged 17-65 who have tested positive for Covid-19, have been symptom free for at least 28 days and meet our usual eligibility criteria, are able to donate Convalescent Plasma.
+Donors aged 17-65 who have tested positive for Covid-19 and those who believe they have had Covid-19 but have not been tested, and have now been symptom-free for at least 28 days and meet our usual eligibility criteria, are able to donate Convalescent Plasma.

 Have a look at our our eligibility criteria (which are put in place to make sure both donors and patients remain safe) to see if you are able to give blood.